Adding AI Re-Ranking to Category Pages

 You can see re-ranked results only after Algolia has received enough search traffic and click and conversion events.
 For a record to be promoted for a given query, Re-Ranking requires it to gather at least 20 clicks or two conversions during the 30 days time window.

-Navigate to the AI Re-Ranking page in the dashboard and select an index you want to use for Dynamic Re-Ranking.
+Navigate to the AI Re-Ranking page in the dashboard and select an index you want to use for AI Re-Ranking.

-Under AI Re-ranking, click on Events source index and update the source index where you send your click and conversion events in production.
-If you need to use a different source for your events, you have the option to select the correct events source index.
+Under AI Re-ranking, click Events source index and update the source index where you send your click and conversion events in production.
+If you need to use a different source for your events, you can select the correct events source index.

 A main use case for selecting an alternative source index is when you have a staging index that replaces the production index every day for atomic reindexing.
 In this case, you should enable re-ranking on both the staging and target production indices as source events, given that the production index already receives events.